 2. Dig a hole deep enough for the roots, and position the plant so the crown (where the roots meet the stem) is about an inch below the soil surface.

 3. Cover the roots with soil and water well.

-If the soil is relatively dry at planting time, you can soak the plants in cool water for several hours before planting.
+If the roots seem to be relatively dry at planting time, you can soak them in cool water for an hour before planting.
 As with all transplants, lily of the valley should be watered weekly for the first 4-6 weeks after planting.